 The waste drums proved to be in remarkably good condition, and the handling of them caused no significant problems.
 The original drums were cemented into slightly larger drums prior to preliminary storage at IFE and subsequent transport to Himdalen.
 Radiological monitoring of the remaining clay in the hole showed contamination far below the relevant clearance levels granted by NRPA.
 The total dose received by the involved personnel was less than 2.1 millimansievert.
+The maximum dose to any individual during the retrieval operation was less than 1.8 mSv.
 The total cost of retrieval, repacking, internal transport and radiological and environmental control was 3.6 million NOK.